916267142/accessrefinery/accessanalyzer/README.md

 - `compare_result`: Results of comparison

-The following instructions can be used to reproduce the results:
+The following commands can be used to reproduce the results:

 ```bash
 $ sudo apt install jq # JSON library required by the comparison script